CV

 Design Engineer

 3M operate in almost every country in the world and have electronic labs in several of them.
-The European HQ did not have this facility and a need for electronics to back up several of their projects became apparent.
-In its early days yet, there are several cutting edge projects under way, none of which I am able to outline due to NDA agreements with 3M.
-So far I have designed hardare and software for a USB interface to a product, and am currently involved with two projects that require some CAN interfacing and other designs relating to this area.
+I have designed hardare and software for a USB interface for a product, CAN interfacing and other designs relating to this area.

 September 2006 - May 2007 Silicon Silence, Chipping Norton, Oxon